 How To Implement Adapted Books

-Adapted and interactive books can be used in a variety of ways throughout the classroom.
-Let me break down how I use adapted and interactive books in my own personal classroom.
+Adapted and interactive books can be used in various ways throughout the classroom.
+Let me break down how I use them in my own classroom.

-Pre and post-assessment: I can assess students’ knowledge of a new unit with an adapted book.
-I can present an adapted book correlating with our new theme or study.
-We can go on a picture walk to establish this student’s current knowledge of thematic vocabulary.
 I can administer the same assessment at the end of the unit to collect data on their progress.
 The same can be done for adapted books about colors, counting, and even errorless books.

-Whole Group Instruction: I love incorporating adapted and interactive books into whole group storytime.
-It is a great way to get students engaged and helps me differentiate instruction for each learner.
 For example, if we are reading The Wheels On The Bus Adapted and Interactive Book I may ask one student to find the matching symbol for the current page and receptively identify it, another student I may ask to expressively identify it, and the next student I can check for understanding and ask “what do the wheels do?”
-The possibilities are endless

 Implement Creative Curriculum: If you have seen my post on Creative Curriculum you know I am constantly adapting it.
 One way I modify it is with adapted and interactive books!
 These books allow me to break down the focus questions more in-depth.
 I can also use the study focus and apply it to more appropriate leveled books including errorless learning options.

-Classroom Library: Our classroom library is always fully stocked with adapted books.
-This not only makes literacy more accessible to my students but also fosters independence and ownership of their learning.
 Students are able to choose which book they prefer and read it with minimal support from an adult.
 They are always so proud of themselves when they are able to read it on their own!